ElektraInitiative/libelektra/doc/keynames/README.md

 ---

 <a id="footnote-1">[1]:</a>
-This explanation of UNIX paths and UNIX filesystems, is not entirely accurate.
+This explanation of Unix paths and Unix filesystems, is not entirely accurate.
 But it is good enough for our purposes, so we will just ignore some details.
 [↑](#ref-footnote-1)